techguy95/jekyll-now/_posts/2017-5-21-Jekyll-and-Hyde.md

 ## My next goals:

 - Try to figure out what to do regarding continuing to learn JavaScript
-- Apologize to everyone in the UnBootcamp crew and Learn Teach Code slack chatroom for my behavior
+- Apologize to everyone in the UnBootcamp crew and Learn Teach Code slack chatroom
+- Start a martial arts program ASAP